jaredtritz/jsonsails-readthedocs/readme.md

 #### Reminders

-* edit "file_list" array in "extract_doc_strings.py" to ensure parsing of doc strings from source
+* edit "file_list" array in "extract_doc_strings.py" to ensure parsing of doc strings from source into doc string files, and then add literalinclude to rst file(s) appropriatly to bring whole file in at that location
-* edit the "writeDoc(...)" lines in the "generate_docs.js" to ensure extracted doc strings get into doc
+* edit the "writeDoc(...)" lines in the "generate_docs.js" to ensure auto-extracted doc strings get into doc, see these files for examples of JSdoc comment syntax
 *